ShieldHeart1/RelentlessNight/README.md

 4. Launch your game and enjoy!

-Complete List of Mod Features and Options (v4.30):
+Complete List of Mod Features and Options (Up to currrent version - 4.30):

-* new All mod gameplay features can now be customized dynamically within game Option > Mod Settings > Relentless Night.
+* (V4.00) All mod gameplay features can now be customized dynamically within game Option > Mod Settings > Relentless Night.

-new Electric Torch Lighting – During an aurora, you can light torches without a match directly from electric outlets and live electric cables.
+* (V4.00) Electric Torch Lighting – During an aurora, you can light torches without a match directly from electric outlets and live electric cables.

-new Medium sized kills such as deer and wolves can be picked up and hauled around the game world at the cost of speed, additional fatigue, and calories burned.
+* (V4.00) Medium sized kills such as deer and wolves can be picked up and hauled around the game world at the cost of speed, additional fatigue, and calories burned.
 The carcasses can be taken indoors and between scenes.

-new Minimum reachable temperature is now also configurable within a Relentless Night run.
+* (V4.00) Minimum reachable temperature is now also configurable within a Relentless Night run.
 This determines how fast temperatures drop with lengthening nights, as well at the minimum temperature possible at the end game.

 Coals can be added to a fire without a waiting period (late-game balancing)